AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 1. IaaS (Infrastructure-as-a-Service)

-This is a cloud computing base, where enterprises rent or lease servers for compute and storage in the cloud.
+This is a cloud computing base, where enterprises rent or lease servers for computing and storage in the cloud.
 Amazon Web Services (AWS) is an example of IaaS, allowing businesses to use its storage space, computing tools, and analytical functionalities on a pay-as-you-go basis.

 2. PaaS (Platform-as-a-Service)